zeinabourhane/zeinabourhane.github.io/outreach.md

 ---
 ## **V- Workshops (2)**

+- **Valorize the thermal water in the Pyrenees** (2026).

+> The workshop will take place at Université de Pau et des Pays de l’Adour.
+More information coming soon.

 - **Les Marvels de l'environnement** (2026).
 Pau, France.

 > This workshop offers students the opportunity to discover the omnipresence of microorganisms and their essential role the environment.
 Through fun activities (quizzes, role-playing, debates), they learn to distinguish between beneficial and harmful microbes, while developing their critical thinking skills.